cameronabrams/Sandlersteam/README.md

 ## Release History

+* 0.3.0:
+    * Included subcooled liquid data in the `Request` capability
 * 0.2.1
     * bugfix:  set `left` and `right` parameters in all `numpy.interp()` to `numpy.nan` to override the pinning default for extrapolated values
 * 0.2.0